AlanLinares/Rocket-Elevators-Foundation/README.md

 # README

-This project is an extension of our Rocket Elevators page.
-Using a mixture of each team member's code we rebuilt a Rocket Elevator's webpage with Ruby on Rails and added database functionality using MySQL.
+This week's assignment is an extension of our full Rocket Elevators project.
+We've added an interventions table and web form for a user to add interventions to the table.
+Upon creating an intervention a ticket is created in FreshDesk for an admin to review.

 ###Installation